 Introduction

 LoadNinja is a cloud-based load and performance testing tool for testing web applications.
 The advantage of using LoadNinja over other HTTP performance testing tools is that it can simulate real user actions using web browsers (each virtual user starts their own browser and they don’t affect each other).
-The modern applications are rich with JavaScript, CSS, and AJAX so HTTP based performance testing tool can’t simulate real user actions and real browser functioning.
+The modern applications are rich with JavaScript, CSS, and AJAX so HTTP-based performance testing tools can’t simulate real user actions and real browser functioning.

 LoadNinja is hosted on Amazon Web Services so you don’t need server machines for generating the load.